firefly-oss/core-banking-payment-hub/README.md

 - **Multiple Authentication Methods** - Support for SMS, email, mobile app, and biometric authentication
 - **Challenge-Response Flow** - Secure challenge-response mechanism for authentication
 - **SCA for Critical Operations** - Authentication for payment execution, scheduling, and cancellation
+- **Comprehensive Coverage** - SCA is implemented for all payment types (SEPA, SWIFT, ACH, UK, European, Internal)
+- **Regulatory Compliance** - Complies with PSD2 requirements for European payments and similar regulations for other regions

 ### SCA Flow

 1. **Simulation Phase**:
    - The system determines if SCA is required for the payment
+   - If required, the simulation triggers SCA delivery (SMS, email, etc.)
-   - The simulation result includes the `scaRequired` flag
+   - The simulation result includes:
+     - `scaRequired` flag
+     - `scaDeliveryTriggered` flag
+     - `scaDeliveryMethod` (SMS, EMAIL, APP, etc.)
+     - `scaDeliveryRecipient` (masked for privacy)
+     - `simulationReference` (to link subsequent operations)

 2. **Authentication Phase**:
+   - The user receives the authentication code via the delivery method
-   - If SCA is required, the client must provide SCA information in the request
+   - The client includes the SCA information and simulation reference in the subsequent request
-   - The system validates the authentication code
+   - The system validates the authentication code against the previously delivered code

 3. **Execution Phase**:
    - If SCA validation is successful, the payment is processed